 - Add the flour, baking soda, baking powder, and salt and mix using a spatula until the ingredients stick together to form a dough.
 Add in three-quarters of the chocolate chunks and chocolate chips and stir them into the cookie dough.

 - Use an ice cream or cookie scoop to measure out the cookies and place them on the lined baking trays, leaving at least 2 inches between each cookie.
 Top the cookies with the remaining chocolate chunks and chocolate chips (this will create lovely chocolate pools on top of your cookies).

-- Bake the cookies for 12 minutes, then remove from the oven and allow the cookies to sit on the baking tray to cool for about 5 minutes.
-Next carefully slide the sheet of parchment paper with the cookies off of the tray and on to a cooling rack.
+- Bake the cookies for 12-14 minutes, then remove them from the oven and allow the cookies to sit on the baking tray to cool for about 5 minutes.
+Next, carefully slide the sheet of parchment paper with the cookies off of the tray and onto a cooling rack.
 Cool for another 15-20 minutes until they reach room temperature before serving.